mattermost/docs/source/playbooks/get-started-with-playbooks.rst

 Tasks and checklists
 --------------------

 Tasks and checklists are the foundation of a template and a workflow.
-In an incident, it's critical to get stakeholders together as soon as possible so one of the first tasks is to add the on-call engineer to the channel, followed by starting a bridge call.
-When you're setting up these tasks you can add slash commands, at-mentions, and integrations with tools such as Zoom to make the initiation as seamless as possible.
+In an incident, it's critical to get stakeholders together as soon as possible, so one of the first tasks is to add the on-call engineer to the channel, followed by starting a bridge call.
+When you're setting up these tasks, you can add slash commands, at-mentions, and integrations with tools such as Zoom to make the initiation as seamless as possible.

 Status updates
 --------------